Sadra, Fars

+History

 Sadra's studies and design began in 1989 and eventually, the comprehensive plan of the city was approved by the "Supreme Council of Urban Planning and Architecture of Iran" in February 1995.
 Sadra was upgraded to a city in 2009 due to population growth and development.

+Demographics

+Population

+At the time of the 2011 National Census, the city's population was 39,979 people in 11,419 households.
+The 2016 census measured the population of the city as 91,863 people in 28,741 households.

+Education and healthcare

-Many academic campuses are located in Sadra, including Shiraz University of Medical Sciences, Islamic Azad University, Shiraz Branch, and Shiraz University of Technology.
+Academic campuses are located in Sadra, including Shiraz University of Medical Sciences, Islamic Azad University, Shiraz Branch, and Shiraz University of Technology.
 Sadra also is a medical hub and home to Abu Ali Sina organ transplant hospital, Amir ol-momenin burn hospital, Sadra psychiatric hospital, Sadra oncology hospital, and Khatam ol-anbia heart hospital.